pritchardtom/archR_anaconda/anaconda.md

 Before you start using Anaconda there are two issues you should be aware of:

 1. Anaconda versions might be updated more regularly on Hawk/Sunbird than this documentation; and
-2. Creating an Anaconda environment uses a large number of files, and may fail if you exceed your file quota limits.
+2. Creating a conda environment uses a large number of files, and may fail if you exceed your file quota limits.

 ### Before you Start: Check Available Anaconda Versions